We all enjoy music and speakers make that possible – but it can be confusing if you’re unsure of how exactly to connect them.

 You can also see from above that really cranking the volume takes a lot of power!

-The best ways to get more volume are:
+The best ways to get more volume in most cases are:

 - Use more efficient speakers (speakers that produce a higher dB volume at 1W of power – higher is better)